Davinack Research Group @ Wheaton College

 WELCOME TO THE DAVINACK LAB

-As a research group within a Primarily Undergraduate Institution (PUI), the Davinack Lab is engaged in purely undergraduate-driven research.
+As a research group within a Primarily Undergraduate Institution (PUI), the Davinack Lab is engaged in undergraduate-driven research.
 We utilize several tools including but not limited to: phylogenetics, morphology, population genetics, DNA barcoding and eco-physiology, to understand how aquatic invasive species (AIS) survive, spread, become established and most importantly, maintain connectivity across a complex seascape or riverscape.
-We are particularly interested in aquatic invertebrates, especially annelids and molluscs.
+We are particularly interested in marine invertebrates, especially polychaetes and molluscs.

 Identification of polychaetes and mystery snails

-Occasionally we receive annelid and freshwater gastropod samples from around the country to identify using morphological and molecular analyses.
+Occasionally we receive polychaete samples from around the country to identify using morphological and molecular analyses.
 As a lab that is primarily interested in exploring aquatic biodiversity, we are more than happy to aid in any identifications free of charge with the explicit understanding that the data generated (e.g. gDNA, sequences) be attributed to the Davinack Lab if any presentations or publications arise from that data.

 If you are sending polychaete samples, please ensure that they are stored in at least 70-99% molecular grade ethanol.
 For gastropods, ensure that they are either dried, frozen or stored in 99% molecular grade ethanol